lurnie/phobos/README.md

 Note that the trigonometric functions take radians as their input.
 To convert an angle in degrees to an angle in radians, multiply the degrees by pi/180.

 ## How it works
-The lexer goes through the text you input and finds all the tokens.
+The lexer goes through the input and finds all the tokens.
 Then, the tokens are put into a tree structure using a recursive parser.
 Lastly, the calculator goes through the tree and calculates the final result.

 ## Known bugs
 - Some equations flicker or are slightly inaccurate due to the lack of precision